List of Marvel Comics characters: S: Skragg

-Skragg in other media
+Skunge

-Skragg appears in The Avengers: Earth's Mightiest Heroes, voiced by Troy Baker.
-This version is an interrogator for the Skrull Empire.
+Skunge is a member of the space pirate Nebula's band of mercenaries.
+Skunge is a Laxidazian troll, the same species as Pip the Troll.
+Normal Laxidazians resemble humans; as a rebel, Skunge was transformed into a satyr-like form.

 Slab

 Slab (Kris Anderson) is a character appearing in American comic books published by Marvel Comics.
 His first appearance was in X-Factor #74 (January 1992).

 Slab is a mutant villain who was recruited by Mister Sinister to be part of the Nasty Boys and was the first team member to attack their nemesis, the government-sponsored X-Factor team.
 Slab climbed to the top of the Washington Monument and called Strong Guy out to fight him, and they battled.
 When Slab shrank to normal size to duck a punch, he caused Strong Guy to shatter and destroy the monument.
-Slab's battle was aided secretly by Senator Stephen Shaffran, who had the mutant power to manipulate probability (including causing others to suffer bad luck while enjoying good luck himself).
+Slab's battle was aided secretly by Senator Stephen Shaffran, who had the mutant power to manipulate probability.

 Slab was captured along with his teammate Hairbag and taken to a holding cell by X-Factor.
-While he waited for his lawyer to negotiate bail, Slab and Hairbag were broken out of prison by the Mutant Liberation Front (of which Slab's sister Thumbelina was a member).
-He was returned to the Nasty Boys shortly afterwards.
+While he waited for his lawyer to negotiate bail, Slab and Hairbag were broken out of prison by the Mutant Liberation Front.
 Slab retained his mutant powers after M-Day and opened a lab for mutant growth hormone production with Hairbag and Gorgeous George.
 He went to Krakoa after the mutant nation's founding and later joined S.W.O.R.D.'s security division.